HemanthCU/E-commerce-website/README.md

 4) Buyer Server - Maintains the shopping cart for each buyer.
 Acts as the intermediate between the buyer and the DB
 5) Buyer Client - UI for the buyer to perform the necessary functions

+All servers and the Product DB are multithreaded and can handle multiple requests at the same time.

 The response times for the actions are as follows:
 1) Seller operations:
 2) Buyer operations: